 Lucia leporte, Ocean Warriors

 Lucia, ever since moving to California in her young years, has fostered a curiosity for the large mass of water she would fly over in airplanes and a passion for protecting it.
-She currently attends Marin School of Environmental Leadership, a magnet school inside Terra Linda High School as a senior.
+She currently attends Marin School of Environmental Leadership, a magnet school inside Terra Linda High School, in San Rafael, CA, as a senior.
 She loves to help educate others and enjoys volunteering as a tutor to fellow high schoolers, as well as elementary students.
 Currently, Lucia is the Chief Managing Officer of Neat Treats, an all natural dog treat business that promotes the health of animals and pursues environmentally-friendly values.
 She is eager to embark on a new project that will not only benefit the beautiful ocean, but also spread awareness of the current climate crisis.

 ridmi dewage, SOCIAL MEDIA